-Reena's Residential and Family Supports Department is the first point of entry into our range of feefor -service day programs, including the Pathways and Channels programs.
-Our intake social workers can assist by providing up-to-date information on how to navigate the service system for individuals with developmental disabilities.
+Partnering with families is crucial throughout the process of accessing support for individuals with diverse abilities.
+Reena's Residential and Family Supports Department acts as the initial point of contact for our range of fee-for-service day programs, including the Community Participation programs.
+Our intake social workers play a pivotal role in offering up-to-date information to help navigate the service system, specifically designed for individuals with diverse abilities.

-When applying for government funded residential or day services, it is important to be aware that Developmental Services Ontario (DSO) offices have been established in every region of Ontario.
-Their purpose is to receive all applications for Ministry of Community and Social Services funded services and supports for adults in the province.
-They also manage the Passport program.
+When seeking government-funded residential or day services, families should be aware of the presence of Developmental Services Ontario (DSO) offices in every region of Ontario.
+These offices serve as the primary recipients of applications for Ministry of Community and Social Services-funded services and supports for adults across the province, including oversight of the Passport program.